 She recently participated in group exhibitions at Smack Mellon, Brooklyn; Elizabeth for the Arts Foundation, New York; Shiva Gallery at John Jay College, New York; Park Avenue Armory, New York; Galeri Nasional Indonesia, Jakarta; Momenta Art, Brooklyn; Katzen Art Center at American University, Washington D.C.; Bronx Museum of the Arts, Bronx; Zebrastraat Gallery, Gent; Cavin-Morris Gallery, New York; El Museo del Barrio, New York; and Museo de Arte Contemporaneo de Arequipa, Peru.

 Glow is the featured artist in the July 2017 issue of Duke University Press’ Cultural Politics, has written for post at MoMA, Art Newspaper and published “Taparaco Myth,” a trilingual artist book (Chinese, English and Spanish).
 She has presented performance lectures at Asia Contemporary Art Week’s Field Meetings at Asia Society and Venice Biennale 2015.
 She regularly works with students and has presented artist talks at New York University; Columbia University; Hunter College; Concordia University; and New York Institute of Technology, amongst others.
+As a Hemispheric Institute Council Member, she co-founded the Performing Asian/Americas: Converging Movements workgroup.
+She is the strategy manager for the New York and Newark Public History Project and will be joining the faculty at the School of Visual Arts MFA Art Practice Program in Spring 2020.
 She holds a BFA in Studio Art from NYU.